 From our meeting point, we’ll move across the cliffs to locate the gannets riding the thermals.
 These guys fly just metres above our heads and are often at eye level.
 Here we’ll learn how to track, compose and anticipate the bird to capture those in-flight shots clearly and sharply.
 Where possible, our trainer will be shooting tethered to a tablet screen, making it easier to demonstrate the types of images we will be aiming for.

 We finish the session with a challenge.
 The 15-minute photo challenge is a favourite of our trainer.
 It’s a chance to take the knowledge gained during our time together and put it into practice.
 1-2-1 critique will be available after the workshop to further help you on your journey.

 Unfortunately, due to the nature of the cliff top path, this workshop is not suitable for those with limited mobility.

-It's important to note that this is a 'wild' location and the birds are completely free to do as they please and are not managed in any way.
-With around half a million sea birds it's unlikely we'll have a 'no show', however wildlife has no respect for our timetable!!
+It's important to note that this is a 'wild' location and the birds are completely free to do as they please; they are not managed in any way.
+With around half a million sea birds it's unlikely we'll have a 'no show'.
+However, wildlife has no respect for our timetable!

 You will need:

 To have a good basic knowledge of your camera: i.e. how to change between shooting modes, adjust ISO, shutter speed and aperture.

 A camera with interchangeable lenses.
 Focal lengths covering 70-300mm.
 However, if you do have access to a 150-600mm or 200-500mm or similar please feel free to bring these along